nhsconnect/FHIR-ODS-API/pages/design/build_organization_search.md

 ---
-title: Design | Organisation Data Service (ODS) Search
+title: Build | Organisation Data Service (ODS) Search
 keywords: development
-tags: [design,development]
+tags: [build,development]
 sidebar: overview_sidebar
 permalink: build_organization_search.html
-summary: "How to use FHIR ODS Lookup API to perform searches on ODS"
+summary: "How to use FHIR ODS Lookup API to perform searches on ODS containing examples that use different technologies to perform a search.
+This includes HAPI, Java, C# and .NET."
 ---

 {% include custom/search.warnbanner.html %}